Azure/batch-shipyard/docs/README.md

 You can substitute `latest` at the end of the Read the Docs URL to display documentation for a specific version of Batch Shipyard.
-If that version does not exist on Read the Docs, you can select a tagged verison on the GitHub repo page (select the `Branch` pulldown and switch to the `Tags` tab) to display older version documentation.
+If that version does not exist on Read the Docs, you can select a tagged version on the GitHub repo page (select the `Branch` pulldown and switch to the `Tags` tab) to display older version documentation.